hayden-burger/Pokemon-3-Return-of-the-Kingler/README.md

-# Pokémon 2 Electric Boogaloo - test change 2 boogaloo
+# Pokémon 3 Return of the Kingler

-Our team meets again, but this time with a larger scope for our project.
-Our goal: what 6-Pokémon team can most efficiently beat the Elite Four
+Our team meets yet again, but this time with an even larger scope for our project.
+Our goal: what 6-Pokémon team can most efficiently beat the Elite Four?

 ## About This Repository